confusedkernel/teewhy.net/content/blog/top-5-2023-album/index.md

 authors:
     - name: Tyler
 date: 2024-01-12T20:08:35+08:00
-draft: true
+draft: false
 ---

+For me, 2023 was a year of branching out and finding new sounds.
+With most of my favorite artists on hiatus (or, on an unprecedentedly successful world tour), I found myself going through playlists and discovering new artists that I would've never discovered.
+Here are some 2023 albums that I've enjoyed:

-## Bloom Mountain - Hazlett
+## 5. Bloom Mountain - Hazlett

-| Insert Apple Music link
+Earlier this year, Noah Kahan's *Stick Season*

-## 4TH WALL - Ruel
+## 4. GUTS - Olivia Rodrigo

-## Unreal Unearth - Hozier
+## 3. Stick Season - Noah Kahan

-## Messy - Olivia Dean
+## 2. Messy - Olivia Dean

-## Desire, I Want to Turn Into You - Caroline Polachek
+## 1. Desire, I Want to Turn Into You - Caroline Polachek

+## +.
+Honorable Mentions

+### Dead Club City - Nothing But Thieves

+### Unreal Unearth - Hozier

+### 4TH WALL - Ruel